Can You Renew a Mortgage With CRA Debt or Collections?

 - Ordinary credit-card debt is one thing.
 CRA enforcement, judgments, or active collections are a much bigger signal that the file is unstable.

-Yes, you can sometimes renew a mortgage while carrying credit-card debt, CRA debt, or collections.
+See My Options →Yes, you can sometimes renew a mortgage while carrying credit-card debt, CRA debt, or collections.
 But the real answer depends on what kind of renewal you are talking about.
 A current-lender renewal is not the same as a straight switch.
 A straight switch is not the same as asking a lender to re-underwrite the whole file with changed terms or extra money.

 That distinction matters because OSFI says federally regulated lenders are no longer expected to apply the prescribed minimum qualifying rate to uninsured straight switches when the borrower is not increasing the amortization period or loan amount.
 The Department of Finance says similar late-2024 changes apply to qualifying insured low-ratio straight switches.
 Those changes help some borrowers.
 They do not make weak debt files disappear.